TheThingSystem/steward-ios-library/Bootstrap/README.md

 ##Bootstrapping Authentication

-If you want to provide authentication capabilities to your [Thing System](http://thethingsystem.com) client the easiest way to do this is to create a client id and the associated authentication token using the steward's own [Client Bootstrapping web service](http://thethingsystem.com/dev/Instructions-for-starting-the-Steward.html).
+If you want to provide authentication capabilities to your [Thing System](http://thethingsystem.com) client the easiest way to do this is to create a client ID and the associated authentication secret using the steward's own [Client Bootstrapping web service](http://thethingsystem.com/dev/Instructions-for-starting-the-Steward.html).

 ![steward console](https://github.com/thethingsystem/steward/wiki/images/client.bootstrap.png)